 Most motorists do not realise that traffic offences are criminal matters and ultimately they can go to jail for them.
-The good part is that this requires the prosecution to carry the full burden of proof against motorists and this is not easy, especially in camera offences where the identity of the driver has not been established.
+This should require that the prosecution must carry the full burden of proof against motorists and this is not easy, especially in camera offences where the identity of the driver has not been established.
 Here is an excerpt from the Victorian Government website.

 So that absolutely nails the question of whether traffic offences are criminal offences, simply because a magistrate can jail a person for not paying a traffic fine.
-That means that all the legal rights granted to an accused person have to be observed and no accused persons can be penalised for upholding their legal rights, such as refusing to cooperate with authorities.
+That means that all the legal rights granted to an accused person should be observed and no accused persons can be penalised for upholding their legal rights, such as refusing to cooperate with authorities.
+Unfortunately, state governments have grossly violated these legal and civil rights and all people defending traffic offences should demand the presumption of innocence and that the Crown actually prove that they were the actual offenders.

 In South Australia, A CARR subscriber has reported that if motorists decide to challenge traffic offences, they are recorded as having criminal matters pending against them.
 That again proves that accused persons have all the legal rights available to them to force the prosecution to prove its case beyond reasonable doubt, including proving the identity of the driver.
 However, the vehicle owners are under no legal or other obligation to admit to being the drivers or nominating anybody else as the drivers, or even providing any form of documentation such as statutory declarations or affidavits.